selfcommunity/developers-doc/docs/apireference/v2/user/delete_a_social_association.md

 :::info

-This operation requires authentication and the user must be the same or must have the admin role.
+This operation requires that the user is the same or has the admin role.

 :::